Waterford, Vermont: History

 The town was formed by the Vermont charter on November 8, 1780, and was originally called Littleton, but the name was changed to Waterford in 1797.
-The town may have been named after Waterford, Ireland, or for the ford that ran across the Connecticut River in that area.
+The change prevented confusion with the much larger town of Littleton, New Hampshire, Waterford's neighbor across the Connecticut River.
+One source suggests town may have been named after Waterford, Ireland, but most refer to the two usable fords that ran across the Connecticut River in that area.